 Under the Equality Act, public organisations such as schools have a duty to eliminate unlawful discrimination, harassment and victimisation and ensure equality of opportunity for all pupils.
 When making decisions, schools must be aware of this duty and ensure that decisions do not unlawfully discriminate against groups of pupils who are protected under the Act.
 For example, schools should be aware that some groups of pupils, for examples girls or LGBTQ pupils may be more vulnerable to sexual violence or harassment.

-For more information please see: Technical Guidance on the Public Sector Equality Duty: England | Equality and Human Rights Commission (equalityhumanrights.com)
+For more information please see: Technical Guidance on the Public Sector Equality

+Duty: England | Equality and Human Rights Commission (equality human rights.com)

-Appendix 4: Schools safeguarding checklistTo be used by the head teacher and governors to carry out an assessment of the school's safeguarding framework
+Appendix 4: Schools safeguarding checklist

+To be used by the Head eacher and governors to carry out an assessment of the Academy's safeguarding framework

 Name of school:

 Address:

 Head teacher:

 Contact details:

-Date of safeguarding assessment
+Date of safeguarding assessment: